frymash/frymash/README.md

 <br>
 <br>

 <h3>If you found my profile because you're looking for code related to OSSU's courses, feel free to have a look at the pinned repos below.
-Hope they help.</h3>
+Hope you can find whatever you were looking for there.</h3>